 Name of purchaser, firm or agency Address (Street & number, P.O.
-Box or Route number) Phone (Area code and number) City, State, ZIP code I, the purchaser named above, claim an exemption fro items described below or on the attached order or invo se taxes (for the purchasa of taxable Seller: Street address: City, State, ZIP (code Description of items to be purchased or on the attached ord Purchaser claims this exemption for the following reason: I understand that I will be juble for payment of all state and the provisions of the Tax Code and/or all applicable law.
-I understand that it is a criminal offense to give an exemption will be used in a manner other than that expressed in this cert from a Class C misdemeanor to a felony of the second degree. certificate to the seller for taxal ificate, and depending on the a ole items that I know, at the tin ne of purchase, sign here Title Date
+Box or Route number) Phone (Area code and number) Products (circuit a number, F.O.
+Dox of Product Harrisotry Priorie pried code and namedy City, State, ZIP code I the averbase and the constitution for a taura (faatha arrabaaa af ta I, the purchaser named above, claim an exemption from te rixes (for the purchase of tax items described below or on the attached order or invi- oice) from: Seller: Ochor.
+Street address: ity, State, ZIP E • Description of items to be purchased or on the attached or rder or e: Purchaser claims this exemption for allowing an: - I understand that I be liable for payment of all state and local sales or use taxes which may become due for failure to com iply with s of the x Code and/or all applicable law. l understan at it is a arminal offense to give an exemption certificate to the seller for taxable items that I know, at the time of purchase, will be used manner other than that expressed in this certificate, and depending on the amount of tax evaded, the offense may range from a C C misdemeanor to a felony of the second degree. urchaser Title Date here nere r NOTE: This certificate cannot be issued to for the nurchase lease or ren tal of a motor vehicle

-NOTE: This certificate cannot be issued for the purchase, lease, or rental of a motor vehicle.

-THIS CERTIFICATE DOES NOT REQUIRE A NUMBER TO BE VALID.
+NOTE: This certificate cannot be issued for the purchase, lease, or rental of a motor vehicle THIS CERTIFICATE DOES NOT REQUIRE A NUMBER TO BE VALID.